-August Administrative, curricular, and educational support unit goals set and reported to the Office of Institutional Planning and Assessment for inclusion in the Institutional Management Plan.
-September August Faculty complete a self-evaluation plan and set annual individual goals for professional development.
-September Survey of Entering Student Engagement (SENSE) September Compilation of institutional planning goals and curricular, administrative, and academic/student support unit goals into Institutional Management Plan, distributed to members of the IMP Committee and available online to all personnel, students, and the public.
-October December Evaluation of Campus Services & Facilities Part 1 December Evaluation of instruction by students.
-January Compilation of information about the College, its students, and the service-area population based upon current and historical data in NACC February Fact Book March Evaluation of academic advisement by students.
-March Februarv Administration of Proficiency Profile Assessment Instructional Program Reviews completed and reported to Office of Institutional Planning and Assessment and Curriculum Committee.
+August Administrative, curricular, and educational support unit goals set and reported to the Office of Institutional Planning and Assessment for September inclusion in the Institutional Management Plan.

+August Faculty complete a self-evaluation plan and set annual individual goals for professional development.

+September Survey of Entering Student Engagement (SENSE)

+September Compilation of institutional planning goals and curricular, administrative, and academic/student support unit goals into Institutional Management Plan distributed to members of the IMP Committee and available colling to all personnel, students, and the public

+October Management Plan, distributed to members of the IMP Committee and available online to all personnel, students, and the public.

+December Evaluation of Campus Services & Facilities Part 1

+December Evaluation of instruction by students.

+January

+February Compilation of information about the College, its students, and the service-area population based upon current and historical data in NACC

+March

+March Evaluation of academic advisement by students.
+February Administration of Proficiency Profile Assessment

+March Instructional Program Reviews completed and reported to Office of Institutional Planning and Assessment and Curriculum Committee.

 March Compilation of information concerning success and retention in distance education courses for the previous academic year.

 March Evaluation of developmental studies and math lab services by students.

-March Community College Survey of Student Engagement (CCSSE) April Evaluation of Campus Services & Facilities Part 2 Annual Evaluation of personnel by immediate supervisor.
-April Alumni Survey available to degree and certificate program completers of the previous academic year [every other year in odd years].
+April Community College Survey of Student Engagement (CCSSE)

+Evaluation of Campus Services & Facilities Part 2 Annual Evaluation of personnel by immediate supervisor.

+April

 May Alumni Survey available to degree and certificate program completers of the previous academic year [every other year in odd years].

 Analysis of institutional success in fulfilling each of the stated goals of the College mission.
-Published in Information on Fulfillment of the Mission, distributed to members of the IMP Committee and available online to all personnel, students, and the public.
+Published in Information on Fulfillment of the

+June Mission, distributed to members of the IMP Committee and available online to all personnel, students, and the public.

 Evaluation of extent to which division and unit goals have been attained through the year; evaluation and use of evaluation results reported to the President and the Office of Institutional Planning and Assessment.
 Published in Unit Goals, Evaluation, Use of Results, available both in print and online to all personnel, students, and the public.

-July IMP Committee meets to review Information on Fulfillment of the Mission and set Directive Goals for three-year period, which are distributed to all personnel for use in planning and setting annual unit goals.
+IMP Committee meets to review Information on Fulfillment of the Mission and set Directive Goals for three-year period, which are distributed to all personnel for use in planning and setting annual unit goals.
 IMP Committee members begin work on annual update to the Institutional Management Plan.
 Every other year, constituency review of Mission coordinated by IMP Committee (ad hoc Purpose Review Committee appointed by President).